srinivasraov/AI-Agent-Guide/SPEC_FIRST_DEVELOPMENT.md

 ## Real-World Example: OpenAI's Model Spec

-OpenAI has implemented Grover's vision through their Model Spec, a public document that defines how their AI models should behave.
+OpenAI has implemented Grove's vision through their Model Spec, a public document that defines how their AI models should behave.
 This specification demonstrates several key principles:

 ### Structure and Organization